 The most successful retailers create a strategy that is so different and compelling that it renders competitors irrelevant and they are written up in major business magazines for how well they implement that strategy in such a way that core customers are bonded and the competitors find it hard to copy.

 Innovative offerings from a variety of industries have attempted to create niches that were protected from competition.
-Brands such Walmart, Total Wine, IKEA, Binny’s Beverage Depot, Enterprise Rent-A-Car, Best Buy Geek Squad and dozens of others have been able to maintain a distinctive offering that attracts an extremely loyal customer base.
+Brands such as Walmart, Total Wine, IKEA, Binny’s Beverage Depot, Enterprise Rent-A-Car, Best Buy Geek Squad and dozens of others have been able to maintain a distinctive offering that attracts an extremely loyal customer base.

 How?
 Are there any common characteristics that these brands share?
 Although each is different with respect to strategy and context, it is possible to observe some factors that are associated with successful new retail strategies.
 Not all are always present but there are cases in which the absence of even one can be fatal.